Some of us distrust God because we question the fairness of his salvation plan.

 - Fortunately, God makes it easy for us to qualify for heaven, despite our innate ineligibility.
 He offers us eternal salvation as a gift, not an earned reward.

-- To qualify for heaven, all we must do is humbly acknowledge God’s holiness, contritely agree with him that we are sinful, gratefully accept his forgiveness, and walk in harmony with him after that as consistently as we can, i.e., we must repent.
+- To qualify for heaven, all we must do is humbly acknowledge God’s holiness, contritely confess our sinfulness, gratefully accept his forgiveness, and walk in harmony with him after that as consistently as we can; i.e., we must repent.

-- We repent because we trust that God will extend mercy and grace to us based on who he is, not according to who we are, i.e., we place our faith in him.
+- We repent because we trust that God will extend mercy and grace to us based on who he is, not according to who we are; that is, we place our faith in him.

 - In response to our repentance and faith, God forgives all our sins—past, present, and future; intentional and unintentional; egregious and innocuous.
 He also grants us access to true contentment on earth and gives us a free, irrevocable pass to heaven.

-- We are reborn spiritually by God’s mercy and grace through our repentance and faith.
+- We are spiritually reborn through our repentance and faith, made possible by his mercy and grace.

 God’s Atonement